yessenbayev/spacegame/README.md

 This is a side-scrolling space shooter that is implemented using the Pygame wrapper for the SDL2 libraries

-Please install Pygame before running the game.
+Please install Pygame before running the program.
 Run space.py to play the game

 ## The project is not finished yet.